kzailac/argo-monitoring/website/docs/Monitoring/guidelines.md

 Deployment consists of the following steps:

-* ARGO in cooperation with the Service owner defines metric templates performed by the new probe in the POEM.
+* ARGO in cooperation with the Service owner defines metric templates performed by the new probe in POEM.
-* Service owner adds mappings between service flavours and metrics in the POEM.
+* ARGO in cooperation with the Service owner adds mappings between service flavours and metrics in POEM.
 * ARGO in cooperation with the Service owner follows project’s procedures for deployment to production.